AspirinCode/biology_graph_reduction/ppi/README.md

 2. Network reduction

     The network reduction is highly correlated with the applications/purpose of the study since it is related to certain node features.
-In this example, we presented a simple case, where we reduce the network by locating nodes (proteins) belong to the same pathway and have the same gene expression.
+In this example, we presented a simple case.
+We reduce the network by contracting edges (merging nodes), whose two nodes (proteins) belong to the same pathway AND have the same gene expression.